Can chickens eat eggs?

 They can, but only in certain circumstances.
 In others, it's a bad habit which is almost impossible to break.

-Chickens can, of course, eat eggs.
+Of course, chickens can eat eggs.
 Full of natural goodness, they can add protein to the diet at times of stress, and help an ailing chicken recover.

 They're also immensely good for weak baby chicks.

 But chickens must only be given eggs which are cooked.
-Eating raw eggs is a habit which is incredibly difficult to break – and once one starts, the rest will follow.
+Eating raw eggs is a habit which is incredibly difficult to break – and once one flock member starts, the rest will follow.

 Suddenly you have no more eggs for your family to eat.
 No more to gift to your neighbours.
 No more to sell, if that's what you do.